 As a biological sciences student at Missouri S&T, you are likely to participate in research.
 In fact, over 80 percent of undergraduates in our program participate in research at some time during their college career.
 Students are encouraged to publish their work and present at regional and national meetings.

 Students are strongly encouraged to review faculty research interests and schedule an appointment with a faculty member.
 It is recommended that students contact faculty members via email.
 Faculty research interests are also found on the Faculty Directory page by clicking on the individual faculty member’s name.

 Depending on the situation, students may:

-Summer Research Opportunities.
-BioSci students are strongly encouraged to take advantage of summer research opportunities at universities and research foundations in the region and throughout the nation.
+Biological sciences students are strongly encouraged to take advantage of summer research opportunities at universities and research foundations in the region and across the nation.
 These programs typically provide housing and a stipend.
 Applications are generally due in January for the upcoming summer.
-Recent S&T students have attended summer programs at the National Institutes of Health, Montana State University, Purdue University, Boston College, Missouri Botanical Gardens, St. Louis Zoo, Jackson Laboratories (Bar Harbor, Maine), and the Universities of Chicago, Iowa, Illinois and Texas.
+Biological sciences students have participated in summer programs at the National Institutes of Health, the Missouri Botanical Garden, Saint Louis Zoo, and The Jackson Laboratory in Bar Harbor, Maine.

-It is not difficult to identify programs on the web.
-However, the department maintains a list of programs in the office.
+The biological sciences department maintains a list of programs in its office, 105 Schrenk Hall.
 You may also ask your advisor or the department chair about programs suited to your interests.
-Helix usually has a meeting devoted to summer research and maintains a website with links to some of the more popular programs (http://web.mst.edu/~helix/internships.html).